Adoption Coercion: Taking Away a Mother’s Right to Make a Decision

 3. The mother must be screened and treated for any possible postpartum depression or other health issues which may influence her surrender decision.

-4. The mother must be fully informed of the risk of lifelong emotional consequences to herself and her baby.
+4. The mother must have arms-length psychological counselling and be fully informed of the risk of lifelong emotional consequences to herself and her baby.

 6. There must be no financial coercion, either in the form of (1) poverty, financial insecurity, or lack of resources, or (2) having fallen prey to entrapment practices such as having received gifts or money from adopters or agencies during her pregnancy with the expectation of handing over her baby in exchange.